- – How much does a DBS disclosure cost?

 Yes.
 If you have received the results of your DBS disclosure and there is an error on it or you wish to dispute any of the information revealed, please contact the DBS immediately on 03000 200 190.

-Disputes should be raised within 3 months of the date of issue of the Disclosure.
+Disputes should be raised within 3 months of the date of issue of the Disclosure as the DBS do not keep information after 90 days of the certificate being issued.

 Can I start work before the DBS disclosure is completed?